 When the Hyundai Tucson debuted for the 2005 model year, it represented Hyundai's first entry in the small crossover segment.
 The first-generation Tucson became Hyundai's official entry-level SUV, and it offered a favorable combination of attributes, including an available V6 engine, a generous list of standard equipment and a lengthy warranty.
 However, this Tucson looked rather dowdy, had a decidedly low-budget feel to its cabin and never really registered on most consumers' radar as a mainstream option.

-That all changed with the second-generation Tucson, which arrived for 2010 with sharp exterior styling and a slick interior to match.
-There's no V6 option, but the current four-cylinder choices provide respectable performance along with greater fuel efficiency than the previous, considerably less powerful base four.
+Now in its third generation, the Tucson offers sharp exterior styling and a slick interior to match.
+There's no V6 option, but the current four-cylinder choices provide respectable performance along with greater fuel efficiency than the earlier, considerably less powerful base four-cylinder engine.
 Overall, the current Hyundai Tucson is a considerably more capable and interesting vehicle than before.
-A used first-generation Tucson isn't a bad idea if you're looking for no-frills transportation, but the second-generation Tucson is certainly more appealing overall.
+As with most of Hyundai's product line, each generation is an improvement on the last, and the third-generation Tucson is no exception.

 Current Hyundai Tucson

 The Hyundai Tucson is a five-passenger SUV currently available in six trim levels.
 That may seem like a lot, but they're much less complicated than some competitors.
 The Tucson's trim levels start with the base SE, then move up to the SE Plus, Eco, Sport, Night and Limited.